What Do Electro-Mechanical Technician Do?

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Repairing: Repairing machines or systems using the needed tools.

-In 2016, there was an estimated number of 13,800 jobs in the United States for Electro-Mechanical Technician.
+There were about 13,800 jobs for Electro-Mechanical Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 3.6% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Electro-Mechanical Technician by 2026.
-There will be an estimated 1,200 positions for Electro-Mechanical Technician per year.
+The BLS estimates 1,200 yearly job openings in this field.

 The states with the most job growth for Electro-Mechanical Technician are Idaho, Nevada, and Utah.
 Watch out if you plan on working in Washington, Massachusetts, or West Virginia.
 These states have the worst job growth for this type of profession.